 Ragi Millet

 Culture: Direct seed or transplant (transplants well) after soil has warmed after last frost, spacing 4-6 in. apart, and harvest the dried seed heads as they mature.

-Dragon's Claw 0G S 🕺 🏅 (Eleusine coracana) 95 days.
-A highly productive, drought-tolerant variety that is very ornamental, especially as a border.
-Annual plants, 3 ft. high, produce seed heads that resembles the claws of a dragon's foot.
-A staple food in India and Africa, with good flavor, though the seeds are difficult to separate from chaff. #72651 Pkt (2 g, ~1050 seeds) \$2.75
+#72651 Pkt (2 g, ~1050 seeds) \$2.75

 Dragon's Claw

 Pearl Millet

-Pennisetum glaucum
+Pearl Millet Pennisetum glaucum

-PEARL MILLET 🌞 Excellent warm-season cover crop grass - drought-tolerant, handles poor and acidic soils.
+PEARL MILLET (HYBRID TYPE) Excellent warm-season cover crop grass - drought-tolerant, handles poor and acidic soils.
 At 3-6 ft. tall, it won't get as big and unwieldy as sorghum-sudangrass!
-Sow after last frost usually 2-4 weeks after - wait for soil to warm to at least 65°F. If you don't want volunteers the next year, mow in late summer/early fall before the seed heads fully mature.
-1⁄2 lb sows 700-2100 sq. ft. #73213 Pkt (1/2 lb) \$4.25
+Sow after last frost - usually 2-4 weeks after - wait for soil to warm to at least 65°F. Hybrid-type plants don't set viable seed.
+1⁄2 lb sows 700-2100 sq. ft. #73213 Pkt (1⁄2 lb) \$3.75

-Legume Cover Crops

-Legume cover crops belong to the Fabaceae (Leguminosae) plant family, commonly called the pea or bean family.
+Legume Cover Crops Legume cover crops belong to the Fabaceae (Leguminosae) plant family, commonly called the pea or bean family.
 They all share a common trait: they form symbiotic relationships in their roots with nitrogen-fixing bacteria found in plain old garden soil.
 Plant these cover crops to create an astounding underground community that pulls nitrogen out of the air!
-Most of the nitrogen winds up in the plants themselves, not the soil, so for the most benefit, till these crops under when they're still live and green... before they die back and release all that nourishing nitrogen back into the atomosphere!
+Most of the nitrogen winds up in the plants themselves, not the soil, so for the most benefit, till these crops under when they're still live and green... before they die back and release all that nourishing nitrogen back into the atmosphere!
 Legume Inoculant see p.
-81.

-Clover Trifolium spp.
+81. Clover Trifolium spp.